medlivi1/pandas_challenge/README.md

 # Pandas Challenge

 ## Description
- Analise the date of an independent gaming company’s most recent fantasy game.
+ Analize the date of an independent gaming company most recent fantasy game.

 ## Objective
- Generate a report that breaks down the game’s purchasing data into meaningful insights.
+ Generate a report that breaks down the Heroes of Pymoli game purchasing data into meaningful insights.

 ## Resources
 *	Pandas library